sergei-mironov/cake3/README.md

 #### Make syntax

-As a summary - only a samll subset of Make syntax is supported for generation.
+As a summary - only a samll subset of Make syntax is supported.
 For complex algorithms Haskell looks more suitable so implement everything you need inside the Cakefile.hs.
 In particular:

-  * Cake3 offers no way of detecting directory content chages.
+  * Cake3 offers no way of detecting directory content chages at the moment.
 For example, user has to rerun the ./Cakegen if they add/remove a source file.
   * Cake3 doesn't check the contents of Makefile variables.
 It is user's responsibility to keep them safe.
-  * Variables as targets is not supported.
-Implement this logic in Haskell for now.
+  * DSL doesn't allow to place Make variables anywhere except the recipe.

 #### General